 Build infrastructure in cislunar space and on the Moon to open the space frontier…

-ILD is a global decadal event designed to provide a framework for the development of a sustainable space economy.
-To be launched by 2017, the 60th anniversary of the International Geophysical Year that marked the dawn of the space age with the launch of Sputnik, the ILD will include events around the world to celebrate space exploration, science, and the expansion of humanity into the Solar System.
+ILD is a global decadal event designed to provide a framework for strategically directed international cooperation for permanent return to the Moon.
+To be launched July 20, 2019, the 50th anniversary of the giant leap for mankind marked by Neil Armstrong’s first step on the Moon, the ILD launch will include events around the world to celebrate space exploration, science, and the expansion of humanity into the Solar System.

 The ILD framework links lunar exploration and space sciences with the development of enabling technologies, infrastructure, means of financing, laws and policies aimed at lowering the costs and risks of venturing into space.
 Dramatically reduced costs will broaden the range of opportunities available in space and widen access to space for more states, companies and people worldwide.
 The ILD is intended to bring about the efflorescence of commercial business based on space resources from the Moon, asteroids, comets and other bodies in the Solar System.

 Broad international collaboration is key to the potential success of ILD.
 The International Geophysical Year 1957-58 (IGY), that provided the framework for the launch of the space age, engaged over 60 countries – large and small, developed and emerging – in the first global study of the Earth.
 IGY made possible the understanding of climate change and other global physical processes.
 ILD addresses the creation of permanent operations beyond the Earth.
 A decade is necessary because space activities are costly, complex and planning is required for multiple interrelated steps.
 A decade is also sufficient to demonstrate the feasibility of permanent human presence in space by following a roadmap that drives the emergence of a self-sustaining space economy.
 The demonstration of feasibility of a self-sustaining space economy will be followed by increasing private investment.